Gaza truce shatters as Israel carries out wave of deadly strikes and says it has ‘returned to fighting’

 Israel has blocked the supply of food and other humanitarian aid into Gaza for the past two weeks, in a bid to pressure Hamas into releasing more hostages and impose new conditions on the extension of the truce.
 Israel also cut electricity to the last facility in Gaza that was still receiving power, intensifying the enclave’s existing water crisis and severely impacting desalination efforts, local officials said.

 The return of thousands of trucks carrying food, hygiene supplies and other necessities during the pause in fighting had somewhat alleviated dire humanitarian conditions that have gripped Gaza.
-A return to the 17-month war that has killed more than 48,000 Palestinians would “lead to an immense tragedy,” United Nations Secretary-General António Guterres said last month.
+A return to the 17-month war that has killed more than 48,000 Palestinians would “only bring more despair & suffering,” the head of the United Nations’ agency for Palestinian refugees, Philippe Lazzarini, said on X Tuesday.

 The Israeli strikes come days after the US put forward a new proposal that would secure the release of a handful of living hostages held by Hamas in exchange for a month-long extension of the ceasefire.